Lennox Robinson play to be performed in author's former home in West Cork

 ‘Crabbed Youth and Age’ stars Rebecca McGill, Seán O’Callaghan, and Gráinne Bagnall.
 Picture: Denis Boyle

-Members of the public are invited to attend a local staging of Lennox Robinson’s ‘Crabbed Youth and Age’ in West Cork this week.
+Members of the public will be treated to a local staging of Lennox Robinson’s ‘Crabbed Youth and Age’ in the playwright's former home in West Cork this week.

 The production, taking place in the Drawing Room of Ballymoney House in Ballineen, where Cork-born playwright and poet Robinson once lived, will see all funds raised via ticket sales donated to the West Cork Rapid Response group and the Irish Cancer Society.